Fonts and Text

 font-size

 Access it as fontSize in JavaScript.
 This sets the size of the font.
 You can use different units when setting the font size.
 If you use em or pt with the size (such as 12pt or 2.5em), the font is resized according to the web-page reader’s personal settings.
 If you use px (pixel), the font is maintained at that size regardless of user settings.
-Specify some unit when setting font-size with JavaScript ...
+Specify some unit when setting font-size with JavaScript or use one ...

 Get Learning JavaScript now with the O’Reilly learning platform.